5 DEI metrics that matter

 And critically – collect data throughout the entirety of the process.
 If the numbers suggest that diverse candidates are disproportionately losing out when compared to others with similar qualifications, follow up with your hiring team.

-Despite fears about a coming recession, voluntary turnover remains higher than it was pre-pandemic.
+Retention is the #1 operational priority for organizations.
 If you find that people of a certain demographic are quitting in disproportionate numbers, consider that they may be responding to a non-inclusive work environment.

 When employees quit, companies tend to assume that their decision was driven by a “hard line” factor like compensation.
 But this often isn’t the case.